alopresto/opensslpbeencryptor/blog.md

 ### Authenticated Encryption with Associated Data

 All of the discussion here revolved around symmetric encryption using PBE.
 Symmetric encryption provides _confidentiality_, in that an observer cannot determine the content of the message without the secret key, but does not provide _integrity_.
 Because of this, and especially with CBC, an attacker can manipulate the cipher text without knowing the content and this can have serious negative effects (known as a [Chosen Ciphertext Attack](https://en.wikipedia.org/wiki/Chosen-ciphertext_attack), this is the foundation for many of the previous attacks against SSL/TLS such as Lucky Thirteen or Bleichenbacher).
+The attacker can also intercept and manipulate the cipher text with some knowledge of the contents (perhaps gathered through cribbing) and corrupt the data without knowledge of the key. **Add notes on cribbing?**

 To provide message integrity with symmetric encryption, a Message Authentication Code (MAC) is needed.
 Similar to a checksum, this "authentication tag" is calculated over the cipher text using an algorithm known to both parties and (usually) some secret value.
-[Hash-based MACs (HMAC)](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) are a common tool for this, but come with their own caveats.
+[Hash-based MACs (HMAC)](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) are a common tool for this, but come with their own caveats:

 1. The key used for the HMAC calculation must be unrelated to the encryption key.
+This means two keys must be exchanged between the parties.
 1. The HMAC must be calculated over the cipher text, not plaintext.
 1. The HMAC verification step must come before decryption.
 1. The verification step must not introduce a timing attack vulnerability (Java is [especially prone to this](http://codahale.com/a-lesson-in-timing-attacks/) as String equality comparison short circuits on inequality by design and even `MessageDigest.isEquals()` was susceptible to this until Java SE 6 Update 17)